 - He also devised playing equipment (see Ing stones) and donated much of it to Go federations worldwide

-- He proposed to change the name of the game to "Goe".
+- He proposed to change the name of the game in English to "Goe".

 - Founded the Ing Chang-Ki Wei-Ch'i Educational Foundation in 1983, which continues his work even after his death

 - Mr. Ing is probably most known for the Ing Prize in computer Go

 You can see a small biography of Ing in the 2006 edition of his rules